 I haven't heard the sound that used to rock our family home to its foundation since moving out on my own years ago.
 Perhaps my mother was the catalyst since she had experienced the bizarre phenomena in various places since childhood.

-6. Stepping on a Grave
+7. Stepping on a Grave

 It is a long-held belief that one must use caution while visiting the sacred grounds of a cemetery.
-For many, to place your feet upon the grave of one who is at eternal rest is an act of disrespect which will be followed swiftly by a spate of bad luck.
+For many, to place your feet upon the grave of one who is at eternal rest is an act of disrespect that will be followed swiftly by a spate of bad luck.

 I can remember, as a child, my mother grabbing me and pulling me away from my uncle's burial site when I walked on the mound of dirt under which he lay.
-I went on to receive a stern lecture from, not only her, but my aunts as well.
-Apparently, I had inadvertently opened the whole family up to unseen evil doers that dwell among the headstones.
+I went on to receive a stern lecture from not only her but my aunts as well.
+Apparently, I had inadvertently opened the whole family up to unseen evil-doers that dwell among the headstones.
 Who knew?

 To say that I was scarred by the experience is an understatement.
-Although nothing horrible happened as a result of my having trodden on hallowed ground; the whole ordeal was upsetting to an impressionable child.
+Although nothing horrible happened as a result of my having trodden on hallowed ground, the whole ordeal was upsetting to an impressionable child.

 Graves are a point of contention for various people.
 In an interview with talk show host Mike Douglas in the 1970s, actor George Raft illustrated how deeply some people are affected by even the mere mention of the word.

-Raft was famous for his portrayals of gangsters and other tough guys in films of the 1930s and 40s.
+Raft was famous for his portrayals of gangsters and other tough guys in films of the '30s and '40s.
 During his sit-down with Douglas, the interviewer asked the burly actor if anything frightened him.
 Raft replied that he had a paralyzing fear of graves.
 To even utter the word shook him to his core.
 He wasn't kidding.
 George Raft, screen bad guy, became so emotional during the conversation that he had to wipe tears from his eyes as he spoke.

 8. Rocking an Empty Chair

 There is a way to head off doom, but the guilty party must act quickly.
-To counteract the curse, they need to plant themselves in the chair and loudly recite a prayer in the name of the person whom they have placed in jeopardy.
+To counteract the curse, they need to plant themselves in the chair and loudly recite a prayer in the name of the person they have placed in jeopardy.
 If done correctly, this will ward off any soul collectors who might have been called forth.

 Only the person who rocked the chair in the first place can reverse the process that they have set in motion.
 The safest means of avoiding such an ordeal is to simply be mindful of where one lays their hands.
-If a chair is meant to rock; be sure that someone is sitting in it while it is in motion.
+If a chair is meant to rock, be sure that someone is sitting in it while it is in motion.

 9. Buying a Wrecked Car